-Evolutionary Ecology (EvoFish) is a research group working on both fundamental and applied aspects of eco-evolutionary biology.
+Evolutionary Ecology is a research group working on fundamental and applied eco-evolutionary biology.

-Evolutionary Ecology has been in existence in some form or another since the reorganization of BIO in 2004.
+Evolutionary Ecology has been in existence in a form or another since the reorganization of BIO in 2004.
 Evolutionary Fisheries Ecology (EvoFish) was established in 2007 with a grant from the Bergen Research Foundation.
 In 2013, the original EE and EvoFish merged.
-To reflect the breath of our research we took Evolutionary Ecology as the official group name, but kept EvoFish as the short form.
+To reflect the breath of our research we took Evolutionary Ecology as the official group name.
+The accronym EvoFish survives in informal use.

 Master with Evolutionary Ecology?